HunanUniversityZhuXiao/PrivateCarTrajectoryData/README.md

 At present, Zhejiang Lab has established a cooperative relationship with Hunan University, shared and uploading various datasets, including the private car trajectory data, bicycle trajectory data and data on disease transmission.
 We welcome to apply, together engaged in data mining and data analysis related academic research.

-Please contact Dr. Hongyang Chen for details.
+Please contact Dr. Hongyang Chen via hongyang@zhejianglab.com

-hongyang@zhejianglab.com.

 For details, please refer to https://jp.linkedin.com/in/hongyangchen